-At any time, you can export your favorite keywords into an excel file, CSV file, or CSV Semicolon.
+At any time, you can export your favorite keywords into an excel file, CSV file, CSV Semicolon or PDF.
 Exports make great research for competitive analysis and can be used for a search marketing campaign.
 In an export, you’ll be able to see each domain’s rankings for the keywords that they compete for.

 You can choose to select individual keywords with the checkbox and export those, export all of the keywords in the list, or export the first 100, 500, or 1,000, 3,000, 10,000, 30,000, or 50,000 (depending on the size of the report).

 If you are exporting selected keywords, you can also clear them from your list after your export is complete.

 Before exporting, you can also add keywords to the Keyword Manager.
 Keyword Manager lets you refresh metrics on keywords to get up-to-date stats on-demand.